-The Alternative Transportation and Greenways System Plan cannot be viewed as a static, set in stone series of ideas or projects.
+The Bicycle and Pedestrian Transportation and Greenways System Plan cannot be viewed as a static, set in stone series of ideas or projects.
 For this Plan to be effective it must be reviewed, evaluated, and when necessary updated to reflect changing trends, outlooks, and thinking in the community.
-In doing so, Bloomington can collectively reduce resistance to alternative transportation and develop a network of bicycle and pedestrian facilities that take advantage of opportunities and avoid potential pitfalls.
+In doing so, Bloomington can collectively reduce resistance to bicycle and pedestrian transportation and develop a network of bicycle and pedestrian facilities that take advantage of opportunities and avoid potential pitfalls.

-Design Guidelines Alternative Transportation & Greenways System Plan
+Design Guidelines Bicycle and Pedestrian Transportation & Greenways System Plan